Taggagii/C-Games/README.md

 ### Game Alterations
 #### Tetis
 The block will fail to fall, change the line `int speedUpInterval = 90000;` to `int speedUpInterval = 1000;`
+#### Connect Four
+Is broken.
+It uses includes which are only usable on Mac.
+This was a poor choice on my part and is the only game which seems not to run
 <p>&nbsp;</p>

 ###### *For mac*
 #### REQUIREMENTS